Want vegan content including drool-worthy recipes delivered straight to your inbox? Sign up Now!

 Broccoli is also high in Vitamin C and Vitamin A, Vitamin b6, magnesium, iron, and calcium.
 So when you’re thinking of a good food to add to your lunches and dinners, don’t forget the broccoli!
 Sautéed, roasted, steamed, raw, blended into a soup – it’s got endless options.
 HERE are some great ideas to get more broccoli in your diet.

 17 grams of protein per bunch

-This one might be my personal favorite.
+When it comes to plant-based sources of protein, nut butters might be my personal favorite.
 Grab a spoon and a jar of your favorite nut butter and you’re set.
 Now, everything in moderation of course – because while nut butters are a fantastic protein source, they’re also rich in fats and calories.
 Reduce those with a powdered variety.

 Nut butters are commonly peanut butter, but many opt for the almond version or even cashew.
 Whichever you choose, know that it’s more than just delicious magic on a spoon…it’s protein!
 Try opting for a natural source to keep it clean and sugar-free.

 8 grams of protein per 2 tbsp (variety dependant)

 Spinach may initially sound like something childhood you would go running from, but nowadays you realize that there’s a reason your mother was always putting it on your plate – it’s kind of a superfood and is a great plant-based source of protein

 Spinach is so versatile due to it’s mild flavor, too.
 Perfect as a salad base, on a sandwich, mixed into a smoothie (you can’t taste it!) or steamed/sautéed for a savory experience.
 With so many ways to enjoy it, it’s definitely worth the added bonus of protein.
 Try it in any of the recipe ideas we’ve found for you HERE.

 8 grams of protein per 10oz package